Five Fathom Hole Trailblazer

 Work will proceed rain or shine, unless there is heavy rain or lightening, in which case volunteers will be contacted by phone.
 Driving directions and parking information will be provided in the participant package to those that register.

-This event is made possible thanks to funding from the NB Wildlife Trust Fund.
+This event is made possible thanks to funding from the NB Wildlife Trust Fund and the NB Environmental Trust Fund.

 While we do our best to provide you with the tools you need to participate, please bring the following items if you have them: